 What makes it better?

-The Cognitive Disorders Center is a patient-centered practice aiming to achieve the highest healthcare value.
+The Comprehensive Memory Center is a patient-centered practice aiming to achieve the highest healthcare value.
 Our approach to care is unique with a strong emphasis on involving both patients and care partners in all aspects of care.
 One of the distinctive characteristics of the center is that we acknowledge the family members and other care partners as valuable members of the care team.
 Therefore, we monitor both the patients’ and care partners’ depression, anxiety, burden and stress because research has shown that care partner health has a strong impact on quality of life of persons with cognitive disorders.

 We provide patient-centered, value-based care tailored to meet the specific needs of each patient and care partner.
 Our goal is to help determine what is causing the changes you are experiencing and support you through the process of learning about care options and resources.